spree/spree-guides/content/integration/configuration.md

 ## Configuration

 When you expand the "Add New Integration" drop-down menu, you'll see a list of all of the globally-available integrations.
-You should review the particular configuration details for any of the [supported integrations](supported_integrations) you want to use, but we'll use [Mandrill](mandrill_integration) as an example to understand how the Configuration tool is used generally.
+You should review the particular configuration details for any of the [supported integrations](supported_integrations) you want to use, but we'll use [Mandrill](mandrill_integration) as an example to understand how the configuration tool is used generally.

 ![Mandrill Configuration](/images/integration/mandrill_config.jpg)